kirbmart/landing/README.md

 ## Design

-The design has been updated from a Moon Juice aesthetic to a modern Arc browser-inspired design:

 - **Color Palette**: Modern purple gradient with clean backgrounds
 - **Typography**: Modern sans-serif fonts with gradient text effects for headings
 - **UI Elements**: Updated buttons, cards, and dividers with new styles